adult braces colors

 • Improper retainer wear

 Your teeth will be subject to various pressures throughout your lifetime: chewing can affect bite alignment at an average 70 pounds per square inch.
-When you play high contact sports, your teeth can obviously bear the brunt of mouth injuries, and they almost certainly will if you don’t wear a mouthguard.
+Playing high contact sports without a mouthguard can lead to mouth injuries, especially for your teeth.

 Sadly, these retainers do not offer the best protection from bruxism.
 If your dentist or orthodontist notices signs of profuse tooth grinding, they may advise that you interchangeably wear retainers and occlusal guards at night, or recommend different bruxism treatments entirely.

-Of course, aging and genetics are considerably less out of a patient’s control than retainer wear or bruxism.
+Of course, aging and genetics are considerably less out of a patient ??s control than retainer wear or bruxism.
 Like everything else in the body, and almost everything else in life, teeth are prone to continuously changing.
-Despite that, being proactive and adhering to a little proper appliance wear can go a long way toward slowing down some of those inevitable changes, and mitigating relapse.
+Being proactive and wearing appliances properly can help slow down inevitable changes and reduce relapse.

 How Long Does It Take for Teeth to Relapse After Braces?